yjh0410/Combine-and-Conquer-Detection/README.md

 | CCDet-R101 |  640    |    ×     |          |            |            |           |           |           | [github]() |
 | CCDet-CD53 |  640    |    ×     |          |            |            |           |           |           | [github]() |

-`CCDet-R18*` indicates that we use `BasicFPN` to aggregate multi-level features into a one-level feature.

 ## Face Detection
 ### CCDet